 Carousel on the National Mall

-This beautiful 1940s carousel is unusual as the horses are 4 abreast and all are jumping.
+This beautiful, 1940s carousel is unusual.
+Its horses are 4 abreast and all are jumping.
 It was moved to the Mall in 1981 from an amusement park outside of Baltimore.

 Ulysses S Grant Memorial and Capitol Reflecting Pool

-You cannot miss the 17 foot tall statue of General Ulysses S Grant on his war horse at the east end of The Mall.
+The 17-foot (5.1-metre) tall statue of General Ulysses S Grant on his war horse stands out at the east end of The Mall.
 Dedicated in 1922, the memorial honors the Civil War general and 18th US president.
-Construction lasted 20 years.
+Its construction took 20 years.

-There are great photo opportunities here.
-In the morning, you have a stunning view looking west to The Mall and the Washington Monument.
+This is a great spot for photos.
+In the morning, to the west, is a stunning view of The Mall and the Washington Monument.
 In the afternoon, take the perfect picture of the US Capitol from the west side of the reflecting pool.

 National Gallery of Art